zhangwei03020915/abp/docs/en/Community-Articles/2024-11-05-.NET Aspire 9.0 Features/Post.md

 # .NET Aspire 9.0 Features

-.NET Aspire 9.0 Release Candidate 1 is the next major release, supporting both .NET 8 and .NET 9.
+.NET Aspire 9.0 is the next major release, supporting both .NET 8 and .NET 9.
 This version includes new features and improvements.

-## Upgrade to .NET Aspire 9 RC1
+## Upgrade to .NET Aspire

 Now, you don't need workloads to develop .NET Aspire applications.
 In your project, you can add an SDK reference to `Aspire.AppHost.Sdk`.
-For more information, you can check out [https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9-release-candidate-1?tabs=windows&pivots=visual-studio#upgrade-to-net-aspire-9-rc1](https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9-release-candidate-1?tabs=windows&pivots=visual-studio#upgrade-to-net-aspire-9-rc1) which explains upgrading an existing project in details.
+For more information, you can check out [https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9?tabs=windows#upgrade-to-net-aspire-9](https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9?tabs=windows#upgrade-to-net-aspire-9) which explains upgrading an existing project in details.

 ## Dashboard